gskril/ens-api/cloudflare-worker/README.md

 In order to enable avatar transformations, you will need to configure Cloudflare in a few ways:

 - Under "Images" > "Transformations", navigate to the zone you want to use and enable transformations.
-- Deploy this Worker to your Cloudflare account and set the environment variables as described in [`wrangler.toml`](./wrangler.toml).
+- Deploy this Worker to your Cloudflare account by following the instructions above.
 - Make your Worker accessible from the zone (domain) you enabled in step 1.
   - In the domain's DNS page, create an `A` record that points to `192.0.2.0` with any name you want as a subdomain.
   - Under "Worker Routes", add a route that matches the subdomain you created and points to the Worker you deployed.